Portugal

 Applications are welcome from well-qualified and motivated candidates, at all degree levels, who have completed a Bachelor's degree before the start of the grant.

 While the assistantship is open to all fields of study, preference will be given to candidates with an educational background in the Humanities and demonstrated interest in international education.
-Previous teaching or tutoring experience is recommended, but not mandatory.
+Previous teaching or tutoring experience is especially relevant, but not mandatory.

 The Commission seeks mature, responsible, independent, open-minded and confident individuals who are capable of working independently, in a wide variety of institutional settings all over Portugal.